jennybc/happy-git-with-r/01_overview.Rmd

 ## What's special about using R and with Git and GitHub?

-  * the active R package development community on GitHub
+  * The active R package development community on GitHub.
+Read about R-specific GitHub resources and searching [here](#search).
-  * workflows for R scripts and [R Markdown](http://rmarkdown.rstudio.com) files that make it easy to share source and rendered results on GitHub
+  * Specific workflows make it rewarding to share source code, rendered reports, and entire projects.
+Read more about [R Markdown](#rmd-test-drive), [R scripts](#r-test-drive), and [R-heavy projects](#repo-browsability).
-  * Git- and GitHub-related features of the [RStudio IDE](https://www.rstudio.com/products/rstudio-desktop/)
+  * Git- and GitHub-related features of the [RStudio IDE](https://www.rstudio.com/products/rstudio-desktop/).
+This is covered throughout.

 ## Audience and pre-reqs

-The target audience for this site is someone who analyzes data, probably with R, though much of the content may be useful to analysts using other languages.
-While R package development with Git(Hub) is absolutely in scope, it's not an explicit focus or requirement.
+The target audience for this site is someone who analyzes data, probably with R, though some of the content may be useful to analysts using other languages.
+R package development with Git(Hub) is absolutely in scope, but it is not an explicit focus or requirement.

 The site is aimed at intermediate to advanced R users, who are comfortable writing R scripts and managing R projects.
 You should have a good grasp of files and directories and be generally knowledgeable about where things live on your computer.